 Mark has been with the Office of Sustainability since its inception in 2007.
-He developed and leads the Chesapeake Project, Student Sustainability Advisors program, and administers the University Sustainability Fund, among other projects.
+He developed and leads the Chesapeake Project faculty development workshop, Sustainability Advisors peer education program, and administers the University Sustainability Fund, among other projects.
 His work on integrating sustainability education into the student experience was published in the Journal of Sustainability Education and as a chapter in a book on ecological education.
 Mark earned his Master's degree in Higher Education Policy & Leadership from the University of Maryland where he studied the role of higher education in creating a sustainable society.
-Prior to attending graduate school, he taught high school earth and environmental science in Howard County, MD.
+Prior to attending graduate school, he taught high school earth and environmental science.
 Before teaching, he worked in organizational development.
 He holds a BS in Environmental Science, BA in Psychology, and is a LEED Accredited Professional.
 Mark is also a contributing editor to the International Journal of Sustainability in Higher Education.

 Outreach to the campus and the community is central theme to Aynsley's work.
 She supports existing and develops new campus programs including the Green Office program and the LEAF Outreach Team.
 She also manages the Smart and Sustainable Campuses Conference.
 Before joining the Office of Sustainability, Aynsley worked at the North American Association for Environmental Education.
 She has worked in sustainability education and extension for the past 18 years in private, public and non-profit sectors.
 A former naturalist, Aynsley has increasingly worked on the development of action-oriented programs that encourage behavior change and the selection of sustainable alternatives.
 She has a Bachelor of Science (Environmental Science), with a focus on climate change and a Bachelor of Education.
 Aynsley, a Canadian expat, enjoys camping, hiking and running.